jellyfin/jellyfin.org/docs/general/installation/synology.md

 ## Installation

 The installation is done with the Synology Container Manager.
-If after the installation of the "Container Manager" you don´t see the icon in the main menu, you can find it in when clicking on the top left corner of the main menu.
+If you don't see the icon in the main menu after the installation of `Container Manager`, it can be found by clicking the top left corner of the main menu.

 ### Downloading the Jellyfin Image